 How I Get My Whites to Stay White and Other Laundry Hacks from a Laundry Hater

 A few months ago I asked my readers how they keep their whites, white!
 Mine almost immediately go from white to off-white to a dingy gray color, even when I am careful about what I wash them with.
-I was so tired of cute, brand new striped shirts looking old and gross after the first wash, my garments being dyed an embarrassing color, socks too discolored to re-wear, and my boys’ church shirts and uniforms brown around the neckline with no hope.
+I , my garments being dyed an embarrassing color, socks too discolored to re-wear, and my boys’ church shirts and uniforms brown around the neckline with no hope.

-I cannot thank my readers enough…you guys totally came through and I wanted to share what I tried and learned from all your ideas!
+I cannot thank my readers enough…you guys totally came through with the laundry hacks and I wanted to share what I tried and learned from all your ideas!